15 Oct NMi your partner for meeting UKCA requirements

 Can the same European harmonised standards and normative documents be used for the UKCA marking?

 British Standards are used for UKCA/UKNI purposes.
 These are currently aligned with EN standards.
 Over time there may be some divergence if the UK decides it needs different or modified requirements.

 Are there other consequences for the module B and D conformity assessments?

 Yes.
 A separate UKCA type examination certificate will need to be issued for instruments to be used in Great Britain by an UK Approved Body.
 The UKCA quality system approval (module D) will also be required from the UK Approved Body.
 Furthermore, in their Declaration of Conformity manufacturers have to declare compliance with relevant UK regulatory requirements.

 Is there a need for a manufacturer to have a local office in the UK after the Brexit?

 UK government policy will dictate the requirements.
 Based on historical precedent it is likely a manufacturer presence, established in the UK, will be required as UK regulations can only be applied to organisations subject to UK law.

-At NMi we are preparing ourselves to be able to meet UKCA requirements as soon as possible.
-This alongside maintaining our EU Notified Body.
-This results in NMi being able to support manufacturers with module B, D and H1 conformity assessments, for both the EU and the UK.
-Our preparations have started and we will keep our customers updated on progress.
+At NMi we are preparing ourselves to be able to meet UKCA requirements as soon as possible, alongside maintaining our EU Notified Body.
+NMi will be able to support manufacturers with module B, D and H1 conformity assessments, for both the EU and the UK.
+Our preparations have started, and we will keep our customers updated on progress.